-Significant Risk C onclusion Risk of fraud in revenue and expenditure recognition Pı rocedures Under ISA 240 there is a presumed risk that revenue may be W e: misstated due to improper revenue recognition.
-In the public sector, this requirement is modified by Practice Note 10 issued by the Financial Reporting Council, which states that auditors should > Documented our understanding of the controls relevant to this significant risk and confirmed they have been appropriately designed. also consider the risk that material misstatements may occur by the manipulation of expenditure recognition. > Sample tested additions to property, plant and equipment to ensure that they were correctly classified as capital and included at the correct value in order to identify any revenue items that have been inappropriately capitalised.
-We focused on: Additions to property, plant and equipment and Inappropriate transfers between the Housing Revenue Account (HRA) and the General Fund. > Tested transfers between the HRA and General Fund to ensure such transfers were appropriate.
-In addition there is a risk where transfers between the HRA and C onclusion revenue expenditure.
+- > Documented our understanding of the controls relevant to this significant risk and confirmed they have been appropriately designed. - > Sample tested additions to property, plant and equipment to ensure that they were correctly classified as capital and included at the correct value in order to identify any revenue items that have been inappropriately capitalised. - > Tested transfers between the HRA and General Fund to ensure such transfers were appropriate.

-Our testing did not identify any material misstatements in respect of the capitalisation of
+Our testing did not identify any material misstatements in respect of the capitalisation of revenue expenditure.

-Ref: EY-000092651-01 Page 22 of 59 12
+Ref: EY-000092651-01 Page 14 of 41